Electromagnetic Compatibility Devices

 From April 20, 2016 the Electromagnetic Compatibility Directive 2014/30/EU became fully applicable in the EU as the main legal framework for EMC products.

-- Any product to made available in the EU Market (either through e-commerce or brick-and-mortar) must comply with the Electromagnetic Compatibility Directive 2014/30/EU
+- Any product placed and made available on the EU Market (either through e-commerce or brick-and-mortar) must comply with the Electromagnetic Compatibility Directive 2014/30/EU

 - Non-EU manufacturers wishing to make their products available to EU citizens should appoint an Authorized Representative